usdot-jpo-codehub/codehub-readme-template/README.md

 *Required - Provide users with detailed instrucitons for how to use your software.
 The specifics of this section will vary between projects, but should adhere to the following minimum outline:*

 ## Building
-*Specifics for how to build/compile this code should be outlined here.
+*Required - Specifics for how to build/compile this code should be outlined here.
 If your code does not require any type of build/compilation, specify that here.*

 Example: